codinci/FrontendChallenges/faq-accordion-card-main/README.md

 - [W3 Schools](https://www.w3schools.com) - Helped me gain deeper understanding of css selectors and flex
 - [Perficient](https://blogs.perficient.com/2021/02/25/how-to-show-hide-html-elements-by-only-using-css/) - This is an amazing article which helped me design on the selectors needed to toggle the display of answers using just css.
+- [You Tube](https://www.youtube.com/watch?v=w3tZsv7dVzE) - Learnt on the use of dvh for styling height.

 ## Author